 Depending on the state of your pup's Fi collar, you can expect a GPS update every 1, 5, or 15 minutes.

-If your dog is lost, we recommend enabling Lost Dog Mode, as this will ensure the Fi Collar is attempting to look for a signal every minute.
+If your dog is lost, we recommend enabling Live Tracking/Lost Dog Mode.
+This will ensure the Fi Collar is attempting to look for either a live signal for Live Tracking or for Original Lost Dog Mode, attempting to look for a signal every minute.
+See: How Do I Turn ON/OFF Live Tracking/Lost Dog Mode?

-If your dog is indoors, the Fi Collar should be connecting to your base, Fi App, or Wi-Fi not to GPS (***Series 1 Fi Collars cannot connect to Wi-Fi).
+If your dog is indoors, the Fi Collar should be connecting to your Fi Base, Fi App, or Wi-Fi not to GPS (***Series 1 Fi Collars cannot connect to Wi-Fi).
 GPS will always be inaccurate indoors.
 See:

 My phone has perfect LTE, why does my Fi collar not find a signal?